 Contributor, Practice Management, odsonfb.com.
 Dr. Scot Morris is an International speaker, educator, author, and management consultant, Scot is well known for his experience in ocular surface disease, medical technology, and practice management.
 He directs an ophthalmic consulting service, Morris Education & Consulting Associates.
 He received his doctorate of optometry from Indiana University in 1996.
 He completed a residency in ocular disease and refractive surgery at Triad Eye Medical Center in Tulsa, OK.
 He also serves as the Chief Optometric Editor for Optometric Management and as a consultant to many eye care companies.
 In 2015, he was selected as one of the Most Influential in Optometry by Optometric Management.

-Associate Editor, Students of Optometry for odsonfb.com.
+Associate Editor for odsonfb.com.
 Sloan Rajadhyksha is a California native and Berkeley graduate currently completing her residency in Vision Therapy and Rehabilitation at SUNY.
 She has been an active leader in the optometric student community; her current roles include being Founder of Optometry Student Network and President of SOLutioN.
 Sloan's passion within optometry lies with private practice and helping students build connections across the country.

 Associate Editor, Contact Lenses for odsonfb.com.
 Dr. Stephanie L. Woo was born and raised in Lake Havasu City, AZ.
 She graduated Magna Cum Laude from the University of Arizona and graduated with honors from the Southern California College of Optometry.
 She completed a Cornea and Contact Lens Residency at the University of Missouri, St. Louis, where she was trained to fit highly irregular corneas.
 She was the recipient of the Gas Permeable Lens Institute Award for Clinical Excellence and also the John R. Griffin Award for Excellence in Vision Therapy.
 Dr. Woo is a Fellow of the American Academy of Optometry and a Fellow of the Scleral Lens Society.
 She authored the Gas Permeable Lens Expert column in Review of Contact Lenses.
 She authored several articles for the Contact Lens and Cornea section of the American Optometric Association.
 Dr. Woo currently co-authors the GP Insights column for Contact Lens Spectrum, and she is an active GPLI advisory board member.
 Dr. Woo currently serves as Vice President of the Scleral Lens Society.
 Dr. Woo enjoys lecturing around the world on the subject of contact lenses and anterior segment disease.
 Dr. Woo is in private practice and owns Havasu Eye Center, Parker Vision Care, and Blythe Vision Care.